Skip to content

 • Read the database URL.

-Admin‑related configuration is handled separately in ha_backend/api/deps.py, which reads HEALTHARCHIVE_ADMIN_TOKEN from the environment.
-When this token is unset, admin and metrics endpoints are effectively open and should only be used in local development.
+Admin-related configuration is handled separately in ha_backend/api/deps.py, which reads HEALTHARCHIVE_ADMIN_TOKEN from the environment.
+When this token is unset, admin and metrics endpoints fail closed by default.
+Local development can opt into tokenless admin access only by setting both a local/dev/test HEALTHARCHIVE_ENV and HEALTHARCHIVE_ALLOW_DEV_ADMIN_NO_TOKEN=true.
 In staging and production you should always set HEALTHARCHIVE_ADMIN_TOKEN to a long, random value and treat it as a secret.

 ArchiveToolConfig